Hyunsuk-Bang/tc-loadbalancer/README.md

 # tc-loadbalancer
 A Linux eBPF-based load balancer prototype.
 This project is currently under development and not yet complete.

+ Currently the load balancer creates two sockets per client (client→LB and LB→backend) and forwards data with Go’s io.Copy.
+That works in most cases, but it wastes file descriptors and CPU for memory copies.
+By using eBPF to redirect packets in-kernel we can avoid the extra socket pair and user-space copying, reducing latency and resource usage.

 <img width="541" height="518" alt="Untitled Diagram drawio" src="https://github.com/user-attachments/assets/db44c56d-3f66-4502-8f3b-064f272fdc5d" />